pkepley/pkepley.github.io/_posts/2020-11-29-RiddlerLazyCranberry.md

 passing process remains in these terminal states with probability 1.

-To get a feel for how all of this shakes out, you might want to refer to the [graph above](#six_guest_DAG), which indicates the transition probabilities along the graph edges.
-I have intentionally suppressed self-loops for the terminal states, so you won't see those probabilities highlighted above (e.g. state $$1$$ should have a loop back to itself with an edge with a label of 1).
+To get a feel for how all of this shakes out, you might want to refer to the [graph above](#six_guest_DAG), and inspect the transition probabilities listed along the graph edges.
+I have intentionally suppressed self-loops for the terminal states, so you won't see those probabilities highlighted there (i.e. states $$1,\ldots,5$$ should have loops back to themselves with a labels of 1 along each loop).
 Alternatively, you can have a look at the following figure, which shows the cranberry passing transition matrix as a heat-map:

 ![six guest transition matrix]({{ asset_path }}/compute_analytical_solution_15_0.png)